muhammed08/OpenEdgeGuard/README.md

 # OpenEdgeGuard
-Implementation of solution for open edge guard problem Open Edge Guard problem is a varient of Art Gallary problem.
-Here contains an implementation of open edge guard problem using some simple line concepts.
+Implementation of solution for open edge guard problem Open Edge Guard problem is a varient of Art Gallary problem where you need to find the minimum number of guards to be placed near the walls of a gallery so that they can cover all the walls of the gallery.